Donald W. Duncan

 Master Sergeant Donald Walter Duncan (March 18, 1930 – March 25, 2009) was a U.S. Army Special Forces soldier who served during the Vietnam War, helping to establish the guerrilla infiltration force Project DELTA there.
-Following his return to the United States, Duncan became one of the earliest military opponents of the war and one of the antiwar movement leading public figures.
-Duncan is best remembered as the cover image on the February 1966 issue of Ramparts where he announced "I quit", as well as for his testimony to the 1967 Russell Tribunal detailing American war crimes in Vietnam.
+Following his return to the United States, Duncan became one of the earliest military opponents of the war and one of the antiwar movement's leading public figures.
+Duncan is best remembered as the cover image on the February 1966 issue of Ramparts where he announced "I quit", as well as for his 1967 book The New Legions and his testimony to the 1967 Russell Tribunal, both of which detailed American war crimes in Vietnam.

-Biography

-Early years
+Early life

-Donald Walter Duncan was born to Walter Cameron Duncan and Norma Duncan (née Brooker) in Toronto on March 18, 1930, but was a US citizen.
+Donald Walter Duncan was born to Walter Cameron Duncan and Norma Duncan (née Brooker) in Toronto on March 18, 1930, later becoming a U.S. citizen.

 Duncan's father died when he was young, and his mother married Henry de Czanyi von Gerber, a naturalized American, cellist and orchestra conductor.
 Through the marriage Duncan gained a stepsister, Frances (later known as actress Mitzi Gaynor).